Donate to ReForest London

 Peter Markvoort, Director

-Peter is the Business Manager for Lashbrook Marketing and Public Relations; a full-service creative agency located in downtown London.
-He holds an Honours Business Administration degree from the Richard Ivey School of Business and in 2010 completed his Masters of Public Administration from Western University’s School of Graduate Studies.
-Before Lashbrook, he spent almost 5 years working in various positions in the public and private sector.
+Peter holds an Honours Business Administration degree from the Richard Ivey School of Business and in 2010 completed his Masters of Public Administration from Western University’s School of Graduate Studies.
+He has spent over 5 years working in various positions in the public and private sector.
 Most notably he worked at the Lawrence National Centre for Policy & Management, advising government on the commercialization of green energy innovation.

 Peter is an active leader in the London community.
 He currently sits as a Vice-President of the Board for Cystic Fibrosis Canada (London Chapter), is the Past-President of the Young Professionals Group, and a founding Board member of the Ronald McDonald House’s Red Shoe Society.
 Passionate about the London community, Peter is a Director on the Board for ReForest London, and sits on a plethora of committees with local organizations such as Big Brothers and Big Sisters and The Grand Theatre.